CloudedDragon/eocboxVolleyBox/README.md

     * Transparent GZIP shrinks download sizes.
     * Response caching avoids the network completely for repeat requests.

+* **Gson**
+    * Is a Java library that can be used to convert Java Objects into their JSON representation.
+    * Provide simple toJson() and fromJson() methods to convert Java objects to JSON and vice-versa
+    * Allow pre-existing unmodifiable objects to be converted to and from JSON
+    * Extensive support of Java Generics
+    * Allow custom representations for objects
+    * Support arbitrarily complex objects (with deep inheritance hierarchies and extensive use of generic types)

 ## Screenshot
 * *Demo for get image from internet*